AKM-Cyber-Corp/AKMCyberCorp/README.md

 When coming up with the AKM concept, we realized several things:
 1) The entire world will benefit from having a simpler, more secure, methodology that provides both "confidentiality" and "authentication".

 2) Although, we are a "for profit" business, opening up AKM to the entire world, with the hope it will one day become the standard, benefits everyone, not just us.
-So, while we want the world to "acknowledge" us as the "creators" of AKM and AIM, they are free to use it, free of charge without us benefiting in any direct manner from their usage.
+So, while we want the world to "acknowledge" us as the "creators" of AKM and AIM, they are free to use it, free of charge without us benefiting directly from their usage.

 3) Thus, just like PKI is an Oasis standard and free to use, so is AKM (and hopefully will also one day be a standard) and just like TLS is an IETF RFC standard, we hope the same for ALS (AKM Layer Security).